Engielolz/nfs_functions/readme.md

 Some non-vanilla servers like Paper might require you to enable it first with `/datapack enable "file/nfs_functions"`

 # Usage
 - Just install the datapack and load it (if needed).

-Further configuration is not needed nor available at this time.
+## Options
+NFS currently has 2 settings that can be configured in the options.mcfunction file.
+* Combat Snapshot setting
+  * This setting is for Combat Snapshot 8c.
+When set, NFS will use health values that are correct for that version.
+* Overeaten Cake removal
+  * Starting in Minecraft 1.8, Cakes can be eaten 7 times instead of the previous 6.
+NFS by default removes Cakes with six bites to ensure that no more than 18 HP (how much Cake could restore in Beta 1.7.3) may be obtained from one Cake.
+Commenting out the line disables this behavior.

 # Errata
 Important things to note: